twentyhq/twenty/oss-gg/twenty-side-quest/2-tweet-about-fav-twenty-feature.md

-**Side Quest**: Meme Magic - Craft a meme where a brick plays a role.
-Tweet it, and tag us @papermarkio to submit.
+**Side Quest**: Share a tweet about your favorite feature in Twenty.
+Tweet about your favorite feature in Twenty and mention @twentycrm.
-**Points**: 150 Points
+**Points**: 50 Points
-**Proof**: Add a screenshot of meme to the PR description.
+**Proof**: Add a screenshot of the tweet to the PR description.
 Add a link to your tweet in the list below.

 Please follow the following schema: